envoyproxy/toolshed/bazel/sysroot/README.md

 # Sysroots

-This directory triggers the sysroot build workflow when modified.
+This directory contains both sysroot repository rules for downloading pre-built sysroots and build targets for creating new sysroots.

 ## Available Sysroots